 Lindsay has taught private violin and viola lessons for 16 years in both Denver and Grand Junction.
 She has 9 years experience teaching orchestra at the public school level, most recently as the Orchestra Director at Ranum Middle School in the Westminster Public School District.
 Prior to this position, she served as the Head Orchestra Director at Mapleton Public Schools and taught at El Sistema Colorado as the String Teaching Artist.

-Lindsay is very active in the music education community and is currently the Executive Director of the Rocky Mountain Youth Orchestra and is an external consultant for the Westminster School District Arts Department.
+Lindsay is very active in the music education community.
 She is currently on the American String Teachers Association (ASTA) Private Studio Committee, has been a mentor for the ASTA new teacher program and has served as the Secretary of the Colorado American String Teachers Association from 2015-2017.
 She has presented sessions at the Colorado Music Educators Association Conference as well as the Colorado American String Teachers Association Summer Conference.

 She was the recipient of the Mapleton Public School’s Teacher of the Year Award in 2015 and was given the Colorado American String Teachers Association’s Exemplary Middle School and Junior High School Teacher Award in 2012.